Aerion/uptobox-dl/README.md

 *Note: Uptobox is a file hosting provider*.

-The only dependency is .NET runtime >= 3.1, thus it can be run from Linux, Windows, macOS.
+This is using .NET, so it can be run from Linux, Windows, macOS.

 ## Usage